SoftwareGuy/ENet-CSharp/README.md

 #### Desktop Compiling

-- **Windows:** Make sure you have Visual Studio 2019 (2017 should work too) installed with C++ Development Support, a recent Windows SDK and CMake.
-You may need to install [CMake from Kitware](https://cmake.org/download/) as it *sometimes* doesn't get automatically installed with Visual Studio.
-Version 3.16 or newer works fine.
+- **Windows:** Make sure you have Visual Studio 2017 or newer installed with C++ Development Support, a recent Windows SDK and CMake.
+You may need to install [CMake 3.16+ from Kitware](https://cmake.org/download/) as it *sometimes* doesn't get automatically installed with Visual Studio.

-- **MacOS:** You'll need Xcode (available from the Mac App Store or the Apple Developer Portal).
-Make sure you also have Apple Xcode CLI Tools installed.
+- **MacOS:** You'll need Xcode, which is available from the Mac App Store or the Apple Developer Portal.
+Make sure you also have the Apple Xcode CLI Tools installed.

 - **Linux:** Make sure you have your repositories' `build-essential` and `cmake` package installed.
 On Debian and Ubuntu-based distros, you can do `sudo apt -y build-essential cmake` to install the required packages.